Robin-Billiams/middle/README.md

 # middle
-This is the 'middle' service module for Jamsung/Gadget Depot/Mock Samsung
+This is the 'middle' service module for Gadget Depot

 Includes:
 Product bundling widget